Expanding actions: minimality and ergodicity: Ergodicity of expanding actions

 \subsection{Proof of Theorem~\ref{thmB}}

-To provide the proof of Theorem \ref{thmB}, we need an easy preliminarily fact on topological behavior of a minimal action that and a key ingredient lemma in the $C^{1+\alpha}$-topology. \begin{lemma}[Backward cycle] An action of a semigroup $\Gamma$ of continuous maps on a compact space $X$ is minimal if and only if for every open set $U \subset X$, there exist $T_1,\dots,T_m \in \Gamma$ such that
+The notion of expanding action of diffeomorphisms allows us to adapt the Sullivan's exponential expansion strategy in~\cite{SS85} to prove Theorem~\ref{thmB} following the spirit of~\cite{Na04}.
+To accomplish this task, some preliminary lemmas are required. \begin{lemma} An action of a semigroup $\Gamma$ of continuous maps on a compact space $X$ is minimal if and only if for every open set $U \subset X$, there exist $T_1,\dots,T_m \in \Gamma$ such that $ X= T^{-1}_1(U) \cup \dots \cup T^{-1}_m(U)$. \end{lemma}